SomethingOS/.github/profile/README.md

 # SomethingOS

 ## What is SomethingOS ?
-SomethingOS is a fork a [AOSPA](https://github.com/aospa), with extra features and a brand new design
+SomethingOS is a fork of [AOSPA](https://github.com/aospa), with extra features and a brand new design

 ## Features / Additions compared to AOSPA
 - Animations in settings (Most of them are made by myself)